shodan8192/sophgo-sg200x-debian/README.md

  Startup script to enable the USB switch.
  - wifi-builtin-licheervnano
  Startup scripts to initialize the on-board WiFi.
+ - zram-config-licheervnano
+ Scripts to setup compressed ZRAM devices for overlayfs and zswap.

 The package names are depending on the board you are using (licheervnano, duo256 or duos) and the variant (kvm = NanoKVM, e = all others).
 For example if you want the kernel for Milk-V Duo256 the package is called linux-image-duo256-e.